On June 9, one of Ashar’s recently-discovered “favorite movie stars” will turn 52 years old.

 - Bullying and egos: So much of the Back to the Future series deals with bullying – and with one character hating one particular insult so much that, in one scenario, his response changes his life tragically forever.
 It’s a good chance to talk about what you’re willing to give up to “win.”

-- How your parents met: On a cute note, Sarah loves hearing the story of how Chris and I met, and that’s a fun thing to share when you watch these movies, since the parental McFlys’ romance is such a big part of the plot.
+- How your parents met: On a cute note, Ashar loves hearing the story of how Chris and I met, and that’s a fun thing to share when you watch these movies, since the parental McFlys’ romance is such a big part of the plot.

 - Predictions for the future: In Back to the Future, the “future” is 2015.
 But what if we were going 30 years into our future?
 What would that look like?
-(Sarah is still holding out for the flying skateboard “hoverboards” seen in the movie to become commonplace in the next two years; we’ll have to see!)
+(Ashar is still holding out for the flying skateboard “hoverboards” seen in the movie to become commonplace in the next two years; we’ll have to see!)